-Dairy Cottage, near Dulverton is available to book from March 2021 and there will be three/four day intervals between bookings.
+Dairy Cottage, near Dulverton is available to book from April 2021 and there will be intervals between bookings until September.
 It is surrounded by permanent pasture where Exmoor ponies and red deer graze and brown hares play, further up the hill is open moorland, a delight for all nature lovers.

 Originally a traditional Exmoor farm building, the property has been carefully converted into a single-storey holiday cottage suitable for a couple or a family group of 4/5 guests.
 The open-plan living area includes a large dining table, perfect for family meals or studying a map under the low level light.
 The kitchen is well equipped and appliances include a tall fridge/freezer, washing machine, microwave, and electric oven and hob with extractor hood.
 Other equipment includes a toaster, kettle, a variety of cookware, kitchen utensils, cutlery, crockery and glasses.
 The main bedroom has a double bed, and the second bedroom has triple single adult bunks which were put in by the owners to accommodate their grandchildren and bookings for five people will only be accepted on the understanding that this is a small room with limited storage, lit by a sky light and although the dining table is large, the cottage as a whole is more suited to groups of up to 4 guests.
 The family bathroom at the rear of the property comprises a bath with shower over, toilet and hand basin.
 Wi-fi is included and the lounge is provided with a TV, DVD, books and games, a wall heater with flame effect, plus an extra heater and night storage heaters for background warmth.
 Electricity and heating costs are included in the price of your accommodation.
 The property is fitted with night storage heaters.
 There is also a hot water booster, in case needed, which heats the water very quickly.
 Bed linen, duvets, and towels are provided for your convenience, but please bring your own beach towels if you wish to take towels with you on day trips.
 Many essential items such as washing up liquid, shower gel, toilet roll, kitchen towel, salt. pepper, cooking oil etc. are provided, as well as milk and refreshment for your arrival.
 A maximum of 2 dogs per booking are currently welcome at no extra cost.
 Please make sure that your pets flea treatment is up to date prior to your arrival.
 Since we do not charge for dogs, please make sure that there are no obvious signs that they have visited when you leave, and please do not leave them alone in the property at any time.